 This Chinese dim sum favorite, rice noodle rolls or cheung fun with shrimp and Chinese sausage recipe, made in a super sized electric skillet will please a family or a crowd.
 There’s no such thing as “too much” cheung fun, it’s always “not enough” but this recipe might satisfy even me.

-My most favorite food in the world is cheung fun, a Cantonese style rice noodle roll served in dim sum restaurants.
-I love it so much that I shared it as my very first blog post.
+My most favorite food in the world is cheung fun, a Cantonese-style rice noodle roll served in dim sum restaurants.
+I love it so much that I shared a beef rice noodle roll recipe as my very first blog post.
 It was my way of introducing myself, “Hello, my name is Sharon and I love cheung fun.”

-Fast forward to 2020, buying groceries, eating out, and picking up takeout are not the same, if not challenging due to the global pandemic.
+Fast forward to 2020, buying groceries, eating out, and picking up takeout are not the same, if not challenging due to the global supply chain issues.
 Our favorite restaurants won’t make cheung fun to go and even premade cheung fun sold in Asian grocery stores has nearly doubled in price.

 Need a Bigger Steamer Set Up to Make Lots of Cheung Fun

-I want to be able to make a large rectangular sheet of rice noodle and I have a 9×13 glass casserole dish but I would need a large rectangular pot that takes up two burners on my stove.
-I can’t find a pot like that so I decided to consider a large rectangular electric skillet.
+Typically I set up a steamer in a regular sized pot, but I want to be able to make a large rectangular sheet of rice noodle.
+I have a 9×13 inch glass casserole dish but I would need a large rectangular pot that takes up two burners on my stove.
+Since I can’t find a pot like that so I decided to consider a large rectangular electric skillet.

 I contacted two electric skillet manufacturers about the inside dimensions of their electric skillets so I can better estimate whether or not my 9×13 casserole dish would fit.
 Presto emailed me back with the dimensions, 15.75 x 12.25 x 8.37.
 I measured my 9×13 casserole dish and even including the handles, it still fits with about 1/2 inch clearance on each side.

 I am so excited to use the Presto electric skillet (affiliate link) for other dishes such as steaming large whole fish, making a lot of pancakes at the same time, hot pot, etc..
-I love that it has a glass lid so I can see whether the cheung fun is ready without having to interrupt the cooking process by lifting the lid to check.
+One of my favorite features is a glass lid so I can see whether the cheung fun is ready without having to interrupt the cooking process by lifting the lid to check.
+Edit to add: I notice that the electric skillet I purchased is no longer for sale by the manufacturer but they have two different 16 inch options available now. (affiliate link).
+If I didn’t have an electric skillet already, I would like their new slimline version of a 16 inch skillet because it is less bulky.

 However, the Presto electric skillet is my most bulky small appliance and takes up considerable storage space in my small kitchen.
 In my humble opinion, making lots of cheung fun at home is worth the effort to make space for the electric skillet.